These twenty-five GED study habits will be a great help to get you all set for the GED® test efficiently.

 19. Stay away from social media

 Just as with your phone, distractions lead to bad study results.
 Social media rule many a student’s life and as you’ll probably use your computer or laptop for your studying, make sure you’ll use it just for that!
-Communicating through social media platforms can wait until you’ve completes your study block and checked your work for mistakes, right?
+Communicating through social media platforms can wait until you’ve completed your study block and checked your work for mistakes, right?

 20. How about joining a study group?